 The report points to several key statistics, including the fact that 65% of those that reported their abuse to police pulled out from the criminal justice process: this sadly comes as no surprise.
-Victims and survivors who access our specialist Rape Crisis Centres have frequently cited invasion into privacy and distress as reasons why they disengage.
-Those that report a sexual offence are often subject to 'credibility trawls', where their private information is accessed as a line of enquiry, leaving them feeling as if they are the ones on trial.
+Victims and survivors who access our specialist Rape Crisis centres have frequently cited invasion into privacy and distress as reasons why they disengage.
+Those who report a sexual offence are often subject to 'credibility trawls', where their private information is accessed as a line of enquiry, leaving them feeling as if they are the ones on trial.
 It is crucial that police and CPS radically transform how they work, to focus their investigations on the suspects, rather than scrutinising the credibility of victims and survivors through far-reaching blanket disclosure requests for personal and private material.

-Other key stats from the report include:
+Other key statistics from the report include:

 - Only 1% of cases in each of the three time periods studied reached court, which represents a near-total failure to deliver justice.